rgonzalez12/craftify/README.md

 # Craftify

 Craftify is an e-commerce platform designed to showcase and sell handcrafted items.
 Built with Django on the backend, combined with React for the frontend, Craftify provides robust user creation, custom user profiles, item management, cart functionality, and so much more.
+I built this as a fun way to learn Python, and freshen up my skills with React.

 ## Table of Contents